merapar/opinionated-ci-pipeline/README.md

 To set up, you need to complete the following steps:

 1. Install the library in your project.
-2. Specify target account and region for deployed environments.
+2. Specify context parameters.
 3. Create `CDKApplication` with build process configuration.
-4. Create repository access token for build status notifications.
+4. Create repository access token.
 5. Bootstrap the CDK on the AWS account(s).
 6. Deploy the CI.
-7. Setup source repository mirroring to CodeCommit.

 At the end, you will have CI pipeline in place, and be able to deploy your own custom environment from the CLI as well.